Florida Brain Injury Attorneys

 - Diminished qualify of life

-- Present and future medical expenses, including hospital stays, out-patient procedures, office visits, medication, assistive devices and other healthcare needs
+- Medical and care expenses, including hospital stays, out-patient procedures, office visits, medication, assistive devices and other health care needs

-- Lost income due to not being able to work or not being able to work as much as before the brain injury
+- Lost income due to not being able to work or not being able to work in the same capacity as before the brain injury

 - Diminished earning capacity in the future